premiumwp/avani/readme.txt

 3. Customizer option to display Custom header image only on front page removed.
    Now, header image will be displayed on front page only by default.
 4. Minor typographical improvements.

+= 1.1.2 - Aug 16 2017 =
+1. Navigation script optimization and improvements.
+2. Option to make navigation menu sticky/non-sticky on scroll.
+3. Link style improvements.
+4. Backward compatibility added to the theme.
+Theme will work with WP 4.5 and above only.
+5. HTML5 theme support for search-form has been removed as we use our own search form template.
+6. Live preview added for some customizer options.
+7. Support for IE10 removed.
+Theme only supports IE11+.
+8. CSS normalization script updated as per normalize.css V7.0.0 and to cater only modern browsers.